-Adults who completed a period of reablement needed less support six months later.

-No comparable data

-Clients after 6 months no longer needed a package of care and support.
-77.23 in 2016/17

-People returned home from hospital more quickly - per 1,000 population.

-4.95 reported in 2016/17

-More people are using a direct payment to manage their own care arrangements 14.34% in 2016/17

-More visits to local authority sports and leisure facilities per 1,000 population 7,581 in 2016/17
+- fewer people (417) have been admitted to residential or nursing care.
+456 in 2016/17. - more adults (84.95%) who completed a period of reablement needed less support 6 months later.
+77.63% had no package of care and support six months later. - more people returned home from hospital more quickly. (from 4.95 per 1,000 population in 2016/17 to 3.31 in 2017/18). - more people (14.67%) are using a direct payment to manage their own care arrangements (14.34% in 2016/17). - 8,140 visits to local authority sports and leisure facilities per 1,000 population (7,581 in 2016/17).

-- putting in place new accommodation arrangements for people who need support to live independently which integrates with our older person's housing strategy 'My Own Front Door - A Plan For Housing in Later Life'; - developing services that are based in the community e.g. assistive technology, community alarms and response services, focussing on choice, control and independence which allow people to live in their own homes for longer; - continuing to invest in our leisure centres to encourage people to be more physically active, help to improve health now and also help to prevent health problems in the future.
+- putting in place new accommodation arrangements for people who need support to live independently which integrates with our older person's housing strategy 'My Own Front Door A Plan For Housing in Later Life'. - developing services that are based in the community e.g. assistive technology, community alarms and response services, focussing on choice, control and independence which allow people to live in their own homes for longer. - continuing to invest in our leisure centres to encourage people to be more physically active, help to improve health now and also help to prevent health problems in the future.

-- fewer people will be admitted to residential or nursing care; - more adults who complete a period of reablement will need less support 6 months later; - more people will return home from hospital more quickly; - more people will be using a direct payment to manage their own care arrangements, so they can choose who provides their care and when; - there will be more visits to our sports and leisure facilities.
+- fewer people will be admitted to residential or nursing care. - more adults who complete a period of reablement will need less support 6 months later. - more people will return home from hospital more quickly. - more people will be using a direct payment to manage their own care arrangements, so they can choose who provides their care and when. - there will be more visits to our sports and leisure facilities.

-Rhondda Cynon Taf's children and young people will receive a great start in life
+Rhondda Cynon Taf's children and young people will receive a great start in life.

-- introduced a programme to help families in need to be identified early and to help them to better access the right information and support so that more children can stay with their families; - developed and implemented an action plan that focuses on admissions to care, a child's journey in care and a child's exit from care.
+- introduced a programme to help families in need to be identified early and to help them to better access the right information and support so that more children can stay with their families. - developed and implemented an action plan that focuses on admissions to care, a child's journey in care and a child's exit from care.
 We have involved children in the development of this plan and will continue to do so in the future to ensure that their voices are heard when services evolve.

-Parent supported by the Resilient Families programme...
+Quote from parent supported by the Resilient Families programme